 In the age of precision medicine, risk stratification and mortality prediction in at-risk populations are imperative for implementing personalized interventions and preventive measures in a more evidence-based manner.
-Over the past decades, several creatinine-based equations have been developed to serve three important functions: to diagnose and classify CKD, to guide dose adjustment of medications, and to assess overall prognosis [8-10].
-Equations such as the Modification of Diet in Renal Disease Study (MDRD) [11], the Mayo Clinic Quadratic (MCQ) equation [12], the Full Age Spectrum (FAS) equation [13], and the Chronic Kidney Disease Epidemiology Collaboration (CKD-EPI) equation [14] estimate glomerular filtration rate (eGFR), while the Cockcroft-Gault (CG) equation estimates creatinine clearance (CrCl) [15].
+Over the past decades, several creatinine-based equations have been developed to serve three important functions: to diagnose and classify CKD, to guide dose adjustment of medications, and to assess overall prognosis.8-10 Equations such as the Modification of Diet in Renal Disease (MDRD) Study,11 the Mayo Clinic Quadratic (MCQ) equation,12 the Full Age Spectrum (FAS) equation,13 and the Chronic Kidney Disease Epidemiology Collaboration (CKD-EPI)

+equation14 estimate the glomerular filtration rate (eGFR), while the Cockcroft-Gault (CG) equation estimates creatinine clearance (CrCl).15

-Current guidelines recommend the CKD-EPI equation as the most accurate method for diagnosing and staging CKD across multiple ethnicities [10,16].
-The original CG formula estimates CrCl (and not GFR) and, therefore, has been found to overestimate GFR in younger and healthier populations but underestimate it in older populations [17,18].
-However, the body surface area (BSA)-adjusted CG (BSA-CG) formula has been shown to be more accurate in estimating renal function compared with the original CG equation [19].
-As such, the BSA-CG formula is still widely used in pharmacokinetic trials and in clinical practice [20-23].
+Current guidelines recommend the CKD-EPI equation as the most accurate method for diagnosing and staging CKD across multiple ethnicities.^{10,16} The original CG formula estimates CrCl (and not GFR) and, therefore, has been found to overestimate GFR in younger and healthier populations but underestimate it in older populations.^{17,18} However, the body surface area (BSA)-adjusted CG (BSA-CG) formula has been shown to be more accurate in estimating renal function compared with the original CG equation.19 As such, the BSA-CG formula is still widely used in pharmacokinetic trials and clinical practice.^{20-23}

-The differential performance of these equations in the prediction of mortality has been previously assessed in multiple ethnic populations with vascular comorbidities [24-29].
-In two recent European studies, the CG formula was found to have better accuracy in predicting mortality in patients with vascular risk compared with the CKD-EPI and MDRD equations [26,28].
-While, among Chinese patients with diabetes, the CKD-EPI equation showed better prognostic value than the MDRD formula [24].
-However, the creatinine-based equation of choice for predicting adverse prognosis and risk estimation among individuals of Arab descent remain unclear.
-Therefore, the aim of this study was to investigate and compare the long-term prognostic abilities of several widely used creatinine-based equations in predicting mortality among UAE nationals with CVD risk.
+The differential performance of these equations in predicting mortality has been previously assessed in multiple ethnic populations with vascular comorbidities.^{24-29} In two recent European studies, the CG formula had better accuracy in predicting mortality in patients with vascular risk than the CKD-EPI and MDRD equations.^{26,28} While, among Chinese patients with diabetes, the CKD-EPI equation showed better prognostic value than the MDRD formula.24 However, the creatininebased equation of choice for predicting adverse prognosis and risk estimation among individuals of Arab descent remains unclear.
+Therefore, this study aimed to investigate and compare the long-term prognostic abilities of several widely used creatininebased equations in predicting mortality among UAE nationals with CVD risk.